 Check out this guide by Hemmings Motor News with some of the best cars to restore, which may help you choose your next classic car project.
 Good luck, and remember that the most important tool in this job will be your hands driven by passion.

 And if you find your classic automobile hundreds of miles away, give us a call and we will arrange the car shipping service for your classic vehicle.

-Your classic car will be most likely inoperable (if you have decided to really get your hands dirty!), which means that the cost to transport it will be higher.
-Shipping is often a part of the restoration process, so don’t hesitate to reach out to us by dropping us a line via our online chat or call us at (818) 850-5258 and we will be happy to help you get your next restoration project started!
+Your classic car will be most likely inoperable (if you have decided to really get your hands dirty!), which means that the cost to transport it may be higher.
+Shipping is often a part of the restoration process, so don’t hesitate to reach out to us online or call us at (818) 850-5258 and we will be happy to help you get your next restoration project started!